Drive Smart is our Motability Scheme driving app that helps you build safer driving habits and rewards you for doing so.

 - Red weekly scores: what they are and what they mean

-- What usage means and how it can lead to a red score
+- What usage means and why we include it

 - What Drive Smart does not do